finnito/Science/content/11sci/as90940/_index.md

 		3. Calculate the power of a device from given data.
 	- Notes on power
 	- Tauria calculations
-	- Homework booklet Q36 as more practice
+	- Mahi Kāinga booklet Q36 as more practice
 27. #### Revision 1
 	- __Mahi Tuatahi__:
     - __Ngā Whāinga Ako__: